aws/awsui-documentation/components/select.md

 # Select

-A select is a form element that lets a user choose a single item from a list of items.
+A form element that lets a user choose a single item from a list of items.